 #2 Cut out the template on outside edges and fold on dashed lines

-Use the scissors to cut out your template on the outside solid lines.
+Use the scissors to cut out your budget envelope templates on the outer solid lines.
 Do not cut on any dashed lines because you must fold those.
 Use a ruler or scorer if needed to make the folds neat.

 #3 Fold up Bottom Flap